2025 Cryptocurrency Investor Trends Survey

 No single reason drives crypto skepticism, which suggests that the industry will have to overcome multiple barriers to attract new retail investors.
 The most-cited obstacles are fundamental and signal that there's a trust gap that will need to be bridged for new investors to enter the market.

-Forty-four percent of respondents would consider investing in cryptocurrency through their retirement account, down from 52% in 2022 despite Bitcoin hitting record levels.
+Forty percent of respondents would consider investing in cryptocurrency through their retirement account, down from 44% in 2024 despite Bitcoin hitting record levels.

 The decline in interest may be attributable to crypto's volatility and the slew of scams, scandals, and security concerns that rocked the industry -- the most notable being the collapse of FTX and revelations of fraud perpetrated by its founder Sam Bankman-Fried.

-The respondents most interested in adding crypto to their 401(k)s and IRAs are current and previous crypto investors, with millennials, Gen Z, and men most willing to consider.
+The respondents most interested in adding crypto to their 401(k)s and IRAs are current and previous crypto investors, those with investment portfolios tilted towards crypto, millennials, Gen Z, and men.
 Non-owners, women, and older generations are least likely to be interested in putting crypto in their retirement funds.

 Being able to store crypto in a bank account may encourage some to invest

-Fifty-seven percent of respondents, including 40% of those who have never owned crypto, said that being able to store crypto in their bank account would make them consider investing.
+Fifty-six percent of respondents, including 39% of those who have never owned crypto, said that being able to store crypto in their bank account would make them consider investing.
 That suggests that safety, security, and regulation are keys to bringing new investors into the crypto space.

 Still, the percentage of respondents who would consider buying crypto if they could put it in their bank account is down from 62% in 2022 and 70% in 2021, indicating that crypto's integration with more stable financial institutions isn't a golden ticket to adding investors.

 Crypto credit cards unsurprisingly draw serious interest from crypto investors and some interest from those who have never invested.
-Twenty-eight percent of that group would consider a credit card that provides crypto rewards.
+Twenty-nine percent of that group would consider a credit card that provides crypto rewards.

 That suggests that crypto credit cards could be an entry point for some crypto skeptics.